Best Strollers of 2023

 With their large, air-filled tires, a jogging stroller might be best for your needs, whether you're looking to run a marathon or hit a hiking trail.

 Your jogging stroller can also be an everyday stroller, though they tend to be the heaviest and bulkiest type of stroller.
 Most can accommodate an infant car seat for use from birth (although running isn't recommended until later on).
+The Bumbleride Indie offers a smaller footprint and a full lay-flat position for use with a newborn.

 For more serious runners, options like the BOB Alterrain Pro and Thule Urban Glide include a hand brake for added control, while the Bumbleride Speed offers three front wheel positions for greater maneuverability while running.